Visas for India

 Tourist visas for India

 Indian tourist visas are for travellers wanting to visit friends or sightsee.
-They are generally granted for six months from the date of issue (not the date of arrival) and applicants may have to provide biometric data like fingerprints when they apply.
+They are generally granted for 60 days.

 Work visas for India